cs4110/2021fa-web/src/syllabus.md

 ## Exams

-There will be two take-home preliminary exams and a final exam.
+There will be two in-class preliminary exams and a final exam.
 See the [course schedule][schedule].

 Makeup exams must be scheduled within the first three weeks of class.